SDAravind/auto-install-miniconda/README.md

     2. After miniconda installation, clicking again on install.ps1 would
         *   Create "py36" virtual environment, and
         *   Install pandas and other excel packages such as xlrd | xlwt | xlsxwriter | openpyxl | xlwings, and
-        *   Install xlwings addin for MS excel
+        *   Install xlwings add-in for MS excel